Rathika Sitsabaiesan: Political career

-Sri Lankan Civil War
+Sri Lankan civil war

-Sitsabaiesan said she will take the initiative to form an All Party Parliamentary Committee (APPC) to look into alleged war crimes in Sri Lanka during the last stages of the war.
+Sitsabaiesan said she would take the initiative to form an All Party Parliamentary Committee (APPC) to look into alleged war crimes in Sri Lanka during the last stages of the war.
 Furthermore, she would prioritize the formation of the APPC to "research and come up with recommendations" for the Canadian government over the report by the UN Experts Panel appointed by United Nations Secretary General Ban Ki-moon.
 Sitsabaiesan added, "For me the focus is people being treated with fairness, equality, dignity and justice... it is important for the culprits to be identified as a move towards genuine reconciliation.

-During a fact finding mission in Sri Lanka, Sitsabaiesan was reportedly put under house arrest in Jaffna on December 31, 2013.
-This claim has been denied by Sri Lankan Authorities, and the Canadian High Commission has confirmed that she was not put under house arrest nor was any arrest warrant issued against her.
+During a fact-finding mission in Sri Lanka, Sri Lankan media reported Sitsabaiesan had been under house arrest in Jaffna on December 31, 2013.
+This claim has been denied by Sri Lankan authorities, and the Canadian High Commission has confirmed that she was not put under house arrest nor was any arrest warrant issued against her.

-In November 2014 Sitsabaiesan was criticised for comparing Maaveerar Naal, an annual commemoration for dead Liberation Tigers of Tamil Eelam cadres, with Remembrance Day during a speech in the House of Commons.
+In November 2014, Sitsabaiesan was criticised for comparing Maaveerar Naal, an annual commemoration for dead Liberation Tigers of Tamil Eelam (LTTE) cadres, with Remembrance Day during a speech in the House of Commons.
+This was because the LTTE was banned as a terrorist organization in Canada since 2006.